inokufu/api_learning_object_v1/README.md

 Questions?
 Need Help?
 Found a bug?
 --------------------

-If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to [start a thread in our Discussions tab](https://github.com/slatedocs/slate/discussions)!
+If you've got questions about setup, deploying, special feature implementation in your fork, or just want to chat with the developer, please feel free to send us an email to [support@inokufu.com](mailto:support@inokufu.com)!

-Found a bug with upstream Slate?
-Go ahead and [submit an issue](https://github.com/slatedocs/slate/issues).
-And, of course, feel free to submit pull requests with bug fixes or changes to the `dev` branch.

 Credits
 --------------------
-<p align="center"><em>This API documentation was created with Slate.
-Check it out at <a href="https://slatedocs.github.io/slate">slatedocs.github.io/slate</a>.</em></p>
+This API documentation was created with Slate.
+Check it out at <a href="https://slatedocs.github.io/slate">slatedocs.github.io/slate</a>.